c-trimm/moment-recur/README.md

 =====
 moment-recur is a recurring date plugin for [momentjs](http://momentjs.com/).

-The rule and matching concept is borrowed from the excellent [node-date-recur](https://github.com/appsattic/node-date-recur) library created by Andrew Chilton.
+The rule matching concept is borrowed from the excellent [node-date-recur](https://github.com/appsattic/node-date-recur) library created by Andrew Chilton.

 ```js
 var rInterval = moment( "01/01/2014" ).recur().every(2).days();